QuantEcon/lecture-source-py/source/rst/numpy.rst

     single: NumPy; Arrays

+The essential problem that NumPy solves is fast array processing.

-The most important thing that NumPy defines is an array data type formally called a `numpy.ndarray <http://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_.
+The most important structure that NumPy defines is an array data type formally called a `numpy.ndarray <http://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_.

 NumPy arrays power a large proportion of the scientific Python ecosystem.